marklogic/marklogic-mule-connector/CONTRIBUTING.md

+This guide describes how to develop and test the connector, which includes both running the project's JUnit tests and manually testing the connector via Anypoint Studio.
+It also includes instructions for generating SonarQube code quality reports.

+## Initial Setup

+To run any of the steps below, first verify that you have the following available;
+[sdkman](https://sdkman.io/) is recommended for installing both of these:
+* Java 8.x
+* Maven 3.9.x

+If you want to generate SonarQube code quality reports, you will also need Java 11 installed.
+Using sdkman will make it simply to install and switch between multiple versions of Java.

+[Docker Desktop](https://www.docker.com/products/docker-desktop/) is recommended for automating and simplifying the setup for developing and testing the connector.
+Without it, you can still deploy the test app to your local MarkLogic instance and run the tests, but you will not be able to run SonarQube code quality reports.

+If you are not using Docker, you can skip to the next section, the assumption being that you have a MarkLogic instance available for testing.

+If you are able to use Docker, run the following:

+    docker-compose up -d --build

+This will create a MarkLogic service along with SonarQube and Postgres service.
+See the SonarQube section below for information on using SonarQube to generate code quality reports.

 ## Connector Testing
 Tests are an important part of the development process for this connector.
 For automated testing, we use Java/JUnit.
 Instructions for running those tests are just below.
 However, it is